Actyx/Actyx/web/developer.actyx.com/blog/2020-12-11-actyxos-1-1-0-release.md

 ![actyxos-on-linux](../images/blog/1.1.0-release/actyxos-on-linux.png)

 We are excited to announce that with this release, ActyxOS now runs natively on Linux as a public beta version.
 Instead of having to use ActyxOS on Docker, you can now simply download the Linux binary from our [downloads website](https://downloads.actyx.com) and install it like you would install any other Linux application.
-For a more detailed guide on ActyxOS on Linux, please check out our [advanced guide for Linux](https://developer.actyx.com/docs/os/advanced-guides/actyxos-on-linux).

 ## Other improvements and bug fixes